Personal wedding website: Purpose

-Costs and other features

-While personal wedding websites are mostly to give the guests information on the wedding such as the date, time and location, the websites can also include things such as blogs and planning bibliographies in which viewers of the wedding website can interact with the bride.
-Weddings brought to life from personal wedding websites may lack in creativity and originality as many of them suggest traditional weddings and encourage brides to look at celebrity weddings for inspiration.
+Industry and costs

+As of 2018, 74% of married couples created a wedding site (up from 59% in 2015).
+Along with this growth in use, there has been a growth in worldwide wedding website suppliers.
+Each website offers different templates and services, and some charge a fee to use them and experts recommend comparing websites before choosing one.

+Depending on the specific site, some suppliers will host the wedding site for six months, 12 months, or forever.
+The cost is strongly correlated between factors such as domain name, advertisements appearing on the page, number of pages available, and different amounts/types of media available.
+Industry experts have recommend the married couple keep the site alive for at least twelve months, correlating to the traditional amount of time that guests have to buy wedding gifts.

-Most brides see personal wedding website, particularly free ones, as a more cost-efficient way of planning and informing friends and family about their wedding, however, some of these websites may promote expensive wedding products and ideas as opposed to less expensive and more realistic items.
+Most brides see personal wedding website, particularly free ones, as a more cost-efficient way of planning and informing friends and family about their wedding.
+However, some of these websites may promote expensive wedding products and ideas.
 With free or fee-based websites, the user receives their own domain name for the website.
-Most wedding websites are used for both planning purposes and personal pages.
-"For many engaged couples, a personal website is an important part of the wedding-planning process."
-As of 2018, 74% of married couples created a wedding site (only 59% of them do so in 2015).

-Reception

-Criticism of wedding websites includes the process of sending out invitations via email rather than by mail.
+Etiquette

+Traditional wedding etiquette guides have questioned the use of wedding websites to share the wedding registry, or whether websites should replace mailed invitations.

 In a 2011 survey, 37% of voters said that evites should "never" be sent out, while 49% said it "depended on the wedding," and 14% said "anytime."
-Most wedding planning books suggest to the brides ways to find cheaper wedding invitations and typically do not suggest evites.
-However, evites are a money-saving and environmentally friendly way of sending invitations.
-Money is not spent on the actual paper and postage, and paper is not used.
+Many wedding planning books from the 2000s suggest ways to find cheaper wedding invitations but typically do not suggest evites.
+However, the use of evites has become more common over time, particularly as they are a money-saving and environmentally friendly way of sending invitations.

-Website etiquette can become complicated when it comes to what information can be put on the personal site.
-Putting a gift registry on the website is looked down upon by some experts.
-Couples are not to put events that not all guests are invited to on the website, such as the engagement party or wedding shower.